-Our Swiss operation utilizes the Swiss franc as the functional currency, our French and German operations utilize the euro as the functional currency, our Polish operation utilizes the Polish zloty as the functional currency and our Canadian operation utilizes the Canadian dollar as the functional currency.
+Our Swiss operation utilizes the Swiss franc as the functional currency, our French and German operations utilize the euro as the functional currency and our Polish operation utilizes the Polish zloty as the functional currency.
 Foreign currency transaction gains and losses are included in earnings.
 Foreign currency transaction exposure arises primarily from the transfer of foreign currency from one subsidiary to another within the group and to foreign currency denominated trade receivables.
 Unrealized currency translation gains and losses are recognized upon translation of the foreign operations' balance sheets to U.S. dollars.
 Because our financial statements are denominated in U.S. dollars, changes in currency exchange rates between the U.S. dollar and the currencies used by our international operations have had, and will continue to have, an impact on our earnings.
 We periodically enter into derivative financial instruments such as forward exchange contracts to reduce the effect of fluctuations in exchange rates on certain third-party sales transactions denominated in non-functional currencies.
 Currency fluctuations may affect our financial performance in the future and we cannot predict the impact of future exchange rate fluctuations on our results of operations.
 See Part II, Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk-Foreign Currency Exchange Rates" of this Annual Report on Form 10-K.